LeBron James Listed Among Most Influential Celebrities In 2020 Election

 When it comes to the most credible opinion on social issues among the general population, the first place is taken by Hanks, at 49 percent.
 James comes in at No. 4 (32 percent), behind Johnson (45 percent), and Winfrey (38 percent).

 Black Americans, meanwhile, trust James the most, with 67 percent of the people interviewed citing him in the survey.
-The athlete is then followed by Winfrey (55 percent), Kaepernick (54 percent), and Legend (53 percent).
+The athlete was then followed by Winfrey, Kaepernick and Legend, with 55, 54 and 53 percent, respectively.

 Given James’ recent work off the court, the results shouldn’t come as a big surprise.
 As reported by The Inquisitr, the basketball star has committed to fighting political misinformation in the Black community through his voting rights organization, More Than a Vote.